obrie/turntabler/README.md

 projects in other languages were used for guidance on some of the implementation, the design is meant to take advantage of the various features offered by Ruby 1.9+.

-Some brief, high-level features include:
+At a high level, this project features:

-* Evented, non-blocking IO
+* Evented, non-blocking I/O
 * Fiber-aware, untangled callbacks
 * Interactive console support
 * Clean, object-oriented APIs